chinamike65/hugo-tuolesi/content/book4/book4en.md

 In 1984, Yigen Living Buddha moved the Monastery to its current location.

-In 2004, the new Mahavira Hall and Dharma Protector Hall started to be built by Master Ngawang Gyatso, which were also jointly built by Tibetan and Chinese believers.
+In 2004, construction began on the new Mahavira Hall and Dharma Protector Hall by Master Ngawang Gyatso, which were also jointly built by Tibetan and Chinese believers.

-Therefore, no matter the past or the present, Tuole Monastery is a testimony to the harmony between Tibetan and Chinese people.
+Therefore, throughout its history, Tuole Monastery is a testimony to the harmony between Tibetan and Chinese people.

-The architecture of Tuole Monastery fully embodies the characteristics of the integration of Tibetans and Chinese.
+The architecture of Tuole Monastery fully embodies the characteristics of the integration of Tibetan and Chinese styles.

-For example, the stone pillars and dragon pillars of the Mahavira Hall highlight the Han culture; the Maitreya Buddha at the entrance of the monastery, Jigong, Xuanzang Master, Bodhidharma on the Thangka in the Buddhist Temple, and the sixteen Han-style Arhats in the Mahavira Hall all reflect the introduction of Han Buddhist culture.
+For example, the stone pillars and dragon pillars of the Mahavira Hall highlight the Han culture; the Maitreya Buddha at the entrance of the monastery, Jigong, Master Xuan Zang, Bodhidharma on the Thangka in the Buddhist Temple, and the sixteen Han-style Arhats in the Mahavira Hall all reflect the introduction of Han Buddhist culture.

 The collection of scriptures in Tuole Monastery also shows the characteristics of Tibetan-Chinese fusion.